 - Each traveler applying for a Thailand visa on arrival must has sufficient funds of at least 10,000 THB or 20,000 THB per family.

 - The Thai visa on arrival fee is approximately 2,000 THB and can change without notice.
 The visa fee should be paid in cash in Thai currency only.

-- The Thai visa fee for online applications for eVisa is waived until the 13th of January 2019, after which point it may be required to pay the 2,000 Baht fee on arrival.
+- The Thai visa fee for online applications for eVisa on arrival is waived until the 30th of April 2019, after which point it may be required to pay the 2,000 Baht fee on arrival.